 Benjamin Gorman

-Benjamin Gorman's novels The Sum of Our Gods, Corporate High School, The Digital Storm, and Don’t Read This Book are available from Not a Pipe Publishing now!
+Benjamin Gorman's novels The Sum of Our Gods, Corporate High School, The Digital Storm, Don’t Read This Book, and You Were Warned, the poetry collections When She Leaves Me and This Uneven Universe, and his non-fic book Dear America: A Breakup Letter are all available from Not a Pipe Publishing now!

-Benjamin Gorman (he/him) is an award-winning high school English teacher, political activist, author, poet, and co-publisher at Not a Pipe Publishing.
-He lives in Independence, Oregon with bibliophile and guillotine aficionado Chrystal, his favorite son, Noah, and his dog, E.V.
-(External Validation).
-His novels are The Sum of Our Gods, Corporate High School, The Digital Storm, and Don’t Read This Book.
-He’s also the author of two books of poetry: When She Leaves Me and This Uneven Universe.
-Corporate High School became an Amazon bestseller in 2016, and The Digital Storm was named a “Top Five Book Pick” by the San Diego Union Tribune.
-He believes in his students and the future they'll create if given the chance.
+Benjamin Gorman (he/him) is an award-winning former high school English teacher, political activist, author, poet, and publisher at Not a Pipe Publishing.
+He’s an author-in-exile living in Barcelona, Spain with bibliophile and guillotine aficionado Chrys, their kid Franke, three dogs, and two cats.
+His novels are The Sum of Our Gods, Corporate High School, The Digital Storm, and The Convention of Fiends series beginning with Don’t Read This Book and continuing in You Were Warned.
+He’s also the author of two books of poetry: When She Leaves Me and This Uneven Universe and the non-fiction book Dear America: A Breakup Letter.
+Corporate High School and Dear America: A Breakup Letter were both Amazon bestsellers, and The Digital Storm was named a “Top Five Book Pick” by the San Diego Union Tribune.